-Jason Reid has been the CEO of Gold Resource Corporation (NYSEMKT:GORO) since 2013.
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
+Jason Reid became the CEO of Gold Resource Corporation (NYSEMKT:GORO) in 2013.
+This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
 Then we'll look at a snap shot of the business growth.
 Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
-This process should give us an idea about how appropriately the CEO is paid.
+The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Jason Reid's Compensation Compare With Similar Sized Companies?

-At the time of writing our data says that Gold Resource Corporation has a market cap of US$245m, and is paying total annual CEO compensation of US$930k.
-(This figure is for the year to December 2017).
-While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$600k.
-As part of our analysis we looked at companies in the same jurisdiction, with market capitalizations of US$100m to US$400m.
-The median total CEO compensation was US$991k.
+Our data indicates that Gold Resource Corporation is worth US$219m, and total annual CEO compensation was reported as US$1.7m for the year to December 2018.
+While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$630k.
+Importantly, there may be performance hurdles relating to the non-salary component of the total compensation.
+When we examined a selection of companies with market caps ranging from US$100m to US$400m, we found the median CEO total compensation was US$1.2m.

 Is Gold Resource Corporation Growing?